-John has worked as a theater director, ghostwriter, trash collector, and copy editor, as well as a teacher of environmental ethics, English literature, and history.
-From 2009 – 2017 he served as Executive Editor of the arts and review site Open Letters Monthly.
-In 2018 he was Artist in Residence at SPACE Gallery in Portland, Maine, and in 2022 he’ll be a resident fellow at the James Merrill House in Stonington, Connecticut.
-Born and raised in New England, John now lives in Denver with his wife, the poet Elisa Gabbert.
-He teaches at Lighthouse Writers Workshop.
+He has worked as a theater director, ghostwriter, trash collector, and copy editor, as well as a teacher of environmental ethics, English literature, and history.
+From 2009 – 2017 he was Executive Editor at the arts and review site Open Letters Monthly.
+In 2018 he was Artist in Residence at SPACE Gallery in Portland, Maine, and in 2022 he was resident fellow at the James Merrill House in Stonington, Connecticut.
+He lives in Providence with his wife, the poet Elisa Gabbert.

 contact: john@johncotter.net